MarcoCacoete/Robotics_WS/Notes.md

-Nodes - Executable code, can communicate with other nodes, through topics, can subscribe to topics which is data being sent between them.
+so2Nodes - Executable code, can communicate with other nodes, through topics, can subscribe to topics which is data being sent between them.

 git config --global user.name "Your Name" git config --global user.email "your_email@example.com"